Frequently asked questions

 The GRAMMY Museum Gallery® at Musicians Hall of Fame and Museum is an interactive facility for Musicians Hall of Fame and Museum visitors.
 It allows guests to explore the history of the GRAMMY Awards®, and gives all ages the opportunity to be onstage and interact with every aspect of the recording process.

 We are fully wheelchair accessible, including a ramp, designed for wheelchairs from the road to the front door.
-We do have one wheelchair for visitors to borrow if necessary.
+We have two wheelchairs for visitors to borrow if necessary.
 Please call 24 hours in advance to reserve wheelchair.
 There are also many chairs in the museum which are available for visitors if they wish to sit down during the tour.